14 BEST Moraine Lake Tours: Which Should You Book?

 While we used to be able to drive and park at Moraine Lake to begin our canoeing or hiking, Moraine Lake Rd is now closed to personal vehicles.
 That means the best way to get to Moraine Lake is by taking the Parks Canada Moraine Lake shuttle or booking one of the tours on offer.

-You may think that every Moraine Lake tour is the same, but each and every one of these tours offers something unique to visitors.
-Some leave from Lake Louise, while others leave from Banff or Canmore.
-These Moraine Lake tours include a stop at Lake Louise, but many also include other sights like Johnston Canyon and Bow Lake.
-Every tour offers something a little different, so let’s break down the best options.
+You may think that every Moraine Lake tour is the same, but each one offers something unique to visitors.
+Some leave from Lake Louise, others leave Banff or Canmore, and some offer the chance to enjoy a guided hike.
+Most of these tours also include a stop at Lake Louise!

 The Best Moraine Lake Tours